julien-noblet/julien-noblet.github.io/content/posts/2025/How to reduce wsl disk.en.md

 - wsl
 Language: en
 title: How to reduce wsl disk
+description: A guide to compacting and reducing the size of your WSL disk to save space.
 ---
 As you use WSL, the VHDX disk image will grow.
 You need to compact it!